HoudiniBasic Coord. Asset

 The following Output Generators are available:

 Output generators now offer a series of visible tags (which were also available before but were hidden).
 These tags cannot be modified, copied or deleted and are mareked with an "h" in the Object Manager to show that they are controlled by the Houdini Asset.
-These tags can be used normally (e.g., a Polygon Selection tag can be linked with a Texture tag to restrict the material to a selection) but cannot be modified.
+These tags can be used normally (e.g., a Polygon Selection tag can be linked with a Material tag to restrict the material to a selection) but cannot be modified.